kare/angular2-reddit/README.md

 # Getting started

-This is not working with WebPack yet.
-We are using Typescript's compiler `--watch` clause to get TypeScript compiled.

-To install dependencies and start compiling:
+To install dependencies:

 ```
 npm install
-make watch
 ```

-Then run a local filesystem HTTP server:
+Then run a local filesystem HTTP server and tsc in watch mode:

 ```
-make serve
+make
 ```

 And visit [http://localhost:8080](http://localhost:8080)